KarlMeierMattern/Full-Stack/ReactJS.md

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.

 > [!TIP]
-> Optional information to help a user be more successful.

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed.

 > [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.

 > [!CAUTION]
-> Negative potential consequences of an action.

 # React
 React is a JavaScript library (consisting of APIs) for building reusable, component-driven user interfaces for web pages or applications.